andreyvdl/Soundtracks/README.md

-Castlevania Symphony of the Night | The Tragic Prince Castlevania Symphony of the Night | Vampire Killer Rock Castlevania Symphony of the Night | Beginning Techno-Goth
+Castlevania Symphony of the Night | The Tragic Prince Castlevania Symphony of the Night | Vampire Killer Rock Castlevania Symphony of the Night | Beginning Techno-Goth Castlevania Symphony of the Night | Bloody Tears Hard Rock Version A

 # 😭 Depression